 - Drafting consortium agreements for private or permission-based ledgers, and

 - Developing consortium governance policies, participant agreements, consortium management agreements, technology license agreements.

 In the past decade, cryptocurrencies such as Bitcoin, Ethereum, and Ripple have significantly altered the landscape of electronic transactions.
 Utilizing distributed ledger and block chain technology, these cryptocurrencies are fundamentally changing the way we do business.
-From share transactions and contracts, to money transfers and supply chain management, block chain and cryptocurrencies are altering the way businesses process electronic transactions and manage assets.
-With these new opportunities also come new risks and challenges, with unique legal obstacles.
+From share transactions and contracts, to money transfers and supply chain management, blockchain and cryptocurrencies are altering the way businesses process electronic transactions and manage assets.
 In this emerging industry, government regulation and oversight is developing and changing quickly as these new technologies become widely adopted.
 Our team is dedicated to ensuring that your assets are protected and that your business can utilize these new technologies to grow your business safely.